-This is the Ultimate Pumpkin Cake!
-Stick-to-your-fork moist layers of one-bowl spiced pumpkin cake are filled with Cinnamon Cream Cheese Frosting, Salted Caramel Sauce, and Candied Cinnamon Pecans & Pepitas.
+Pumpkin Cake has stick-to-your-fork moist layers of one-bowl spiced pumpkin cake, filled with Cinnamon Cream Cheese Frosting, Salted Caramel Sauce, and Candied Cinnamon Pecans & Pepitas.
 This show stopping dessert is perfect for Thanksgiving, Halloween, or any fall celebration!

 - Moist Pumpkin Layer Cake – I defy you to find a more moist cake than this one!
 It’s made in one bowl, too, with no mixer for total ease!
 And, it’s full of pumpkin flavor and a pumpkin pie spice blend.

 - Salted Caramel Sauce – My Salted Caramel Sauce takes just 4 ingredients and 10 minutes to make and is perfectly balanced.